rohanvaiyata3-jpg/retail-sales-analytics/README.md

 ---

-## 🎯 Business Questions

-This project answers key business questions such as:
+## What I Wanted to Understand

+The analysis was built around a few practical questions:

-- What is the overall sales and order performance?
+- How is the business performing overall?
-- Which categories generate the most revenue?
+- Which categories and products contribute the most revenue?
-- Which products are the top revenue contributors?
-- Which states contribute the most sales?
+- Which states are the strongest markets?
-- How do Online and Offline channels compare?
+- How different are Online and Offline sales?
-- How did business performance change between 2024 and 2025?
+- What changed between 2024 and 2025?
-- How are discounts associated with Average Order Value?
+- Is there any visible relationship between discounts and order value?
-- Which payment methods are most commonly used?
+- Which payment methods are used most often?
-- What customer purchasing patterns can be identified?
+- What does the customer data tell us about repeat purchasing?

 ---

-## 🛠️ Tools & Technologies
+## Tools Used

 - Python
 - Pandas